kube-ns-suspender/kube-ns-suspender/README.md

 ##### Common

 All the resources have a common annotation which is `kube-ns-suspender/ignore`.
-This annotation expects a boolean (`true` or `false`).
-When set to `true`, despite every other indications (namespace annotations etc.), the state of the resource will remain unchanged.
+This annotation expects a string which **must be** either 'true' or 'false'.
+When set to 'true', despite every other indications (namespace annotations etc.), the state of the resource will remain unchanged.

+In fact, any value other than 'true' will be considered as being 'false'.

 ##### Deployments and Stateful Sets